2i2c-org/docs/admin/monitoring/cost-general.md

 Community Champions can view the cloud cost dashboards from their Grafana instance (please see [Grafana Dashboards](grafana-dashboards.md) for how to gain access).

-From the main menu of Grafana, navigate to *Dashboards > Cloud cost dashboards > General cloud costs* to view the dashboard.
+From the main menu of Grafana, navigate to {gui}`Dashboards > Cloud cost dashboards > General cloud costs` to view the dashboard.

 ## Understanding the cloud cost dashboard